DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Peter Farr Consultants Australasia. *Connecting Our Communities:
-Sustainable Networking Strategies for Australian Remote Indigenous Communities*, Canberra: Department of Communications Information Technology and the Arts, 2003.
+Sustainable Networking Strategies for Australian Remote Indigenous Communities*, Canberra: Department of Communications, Information Technology and the Arts, 2003.

-Peterson, N. ‘Demand Sharing: Reciprocity and the Pressure for Generosity among Foragers’, *American Anthropologist* 95.4 (1993):
+Peterson, N. ‘Demand Sharing: Reciprocity and the Pressure for Generosity Among Foragers’, *American Anthropologist* 95.4 (1993):
 860-874.

 Pierce, J.L., T. Kostova and K.T.
 Dirks.
 ‘The State of Psychological